activeloopai/examples/examples/minio/README.md

 ## Run Hub on MinIO

-Run MinIO container and create a bucket called `myBucket` using UI at `http://localhost:9001`.
+Run MinIO container and create a bucket called `mybucket` using UI at `http://localhost:9001`.
 ```
 docker run \
   -p 9000:9000 \